tigera/docs/calico-enterprise/reference/anomaly-detection.mdx

 ID: `dns_latency`.
 Looks for the clients that have too high latency of the DNS requests.
 May indicate a denial of service attack.
 This anomaly could also indicate performance issues, like the slowness of processes or the excessive resource consumption.

+#### DNS tunnel

+ID: `dns_tunnel`.
+Looks for DNS query names in the DNS log with subdomains that can contain encoded information.
+DNS Tunneling is a method of communicating between a client and server via encoding data into DNS Requests requests and responses.
+Long and non-human readable strings in DNS query names can indicate the use of DNS Tunneling for malicious communications or data exfiltration.

 #### L7 bytes